A primer on semiconvex functions in general potential theories: The Subharmonic Addition Theorem

-The final result of this section with an important application of the quasi-convex approximation technique by deducing a Subharmonic Addition Theorem for merely upper semicontinuous subharmonics for constant coefficient subequations from its quasi-convex counterpart \Cref{add}.
-This result was first stated in \cite[Theorem~7.1]{chlp} and we essentially reproduce the original proof.
+The final result of this section is an important application of the semiconvex approximation technique.
+We are going to deduce a Subharmonic Addition Theorem for merely upper semicontinuous subharmonics for constant coefficient subequations from its semiconvex counterpart (\Cref{add}).
+This was first stated in \cite[Theorem~7.1]{chlp} and we essentially reproduce the original proof.

-\begin{cor}[Subharmonic addition for constant coefficient subequations] Suppose $\call F$ and $\call G$ are constant coefficient subequations.
+\begin{cor}[Subharmonic addition for constant coefficient subequations] \sid{Theorem!Subharmonic Addition!for constant coefficient subequations} Let $\call F$, $\call G$ and $\call H$ be constant coefficient subequations.
 Then, for any open set $X\subset \R^n$, jet addition implies subharmonic addition; that is,

 \end{cor}